zealot128/stefanwienert.net/source/_posts/notes.it-jobs-und-stellen.de/2012-02-13-installing-and-compiling-sphinx-edge-with-libstemmer-support-for-german-french-etc-dot-dot-dot.markdown

 comments: true
 layout: post

-categories: [notes, external, rails, sphinx]
+categories: [english, notes, external, rails, sphinx]
 ---
 Using and installing the Sphinx Search Daemon with a wide range of stemmer, not only English
 <!-- more -->